 This will have the applications included with Mac OSX as well as other software such as Microsoft Office 2011, Remote Desktop (for connecting to Windows servers), NX client (for Linux remote desktop server), and R. Other software may be installed on request.

-You will be able to connect to our servers and to your desktop workstation remotely from off-campus using WiscVPN, the campus VPN client.
+You will be able to connect to our servers and to your desktop workstation remotely from off-campus using GlobalProtect, the campus VPN client.
 For this, you will need to point to the portal smph.vpn.wisc.edu instead of uwmadison.vpn.wisc.edu.
 Please contact BCG support with any VPN connections issues or questions.